 - Sleep apnea (breathing problems when you sleep, including snoring and low oxygen saturation levels).

-Our oral surgeons can determine whether your symptoms are related to the position of your jaws.
+Our oral surgeons in our Peoria and Galesburg offices can determine whether your symptoms are related to the position of your jaws.

 While the surgery is designed to assist your bite and make you more comfortable, you can also expect an aesthetic improvement and an improvement in your speech as well.
 Repositioning can give you a stronger jaw, softer features, better tooth display, a more balanced profile, and airway improvement.
 Associated Oral & Maxillofacial Surgeons can combine the surgery with other cosmetic procedures to improve the appearance of the face.
 Frequently, jaw repositioning and bite stabilization provide enough cosmetic benefits on their own to make other cosmetic enhancements unnecessary.